jzitnik-dev/mounter/CONFIGURATION.md

 ### dmenu.password_dialog.rofi.flags

 Custom flags for rofi when dmenu.password_dialog.program is set to "rofi".
 Flags are seperated by `;`.
 Same format as in dmenu.flags.

+### mount.flags

+Custom flags for mount command that mounts the drive.
+They are merged with flags property in the mount point.

+##### Use case:

+I personally use this like this:

+`-o uid=kuba,gid=kuba`

+So all of the drives that I mount in my Linux machine is owned by my user.

+Flags are seperated by `;`.
+Same format as in dmenu.flags.